Current Th.D. Students

 Having grown up in the mountains of Colorado, Bo Helmich enjoys the oxygen-rich air of the South (except during the summer, when heat and humidity make him wonder why he ever left).
 Bo holds degrees from Stanford, Oxford, and the University of Dubuque Theological Seminary.
 Prior to coming to Duke, he served for a number of years as a local church pastor, teacher and worship leader.
 Building on this foundation, his dissertation research treats theological aesthetics as practical theology, essentially considering the place of beauty in the normal Christian life.
 Bo and his wife Anne have four excellent children, all named for saints and poets.
 As time allows he pursues his love of songwriting by escaping to Nashville, guitar in hand.

-Jacki Price-Linnartz grew up near Boone, N.C.
-In 2005, she graduated from Duke University with a B.S. in psychology and a minor in English, and since then she has received an M.T.S. and Th.M. from Duke University Divinity School.
-Her most recent master’s thesis explored Trinitarian theology as communicated in visual representations of the Trinity.
-As a doctoral student, her research interests include how art can convey theological themes and how the arts relate to both Christian formation and the church’s pursuit of social justice.
-Jacki attends Resurrection United Methodist Church with her husband, Isaac, who practices law in Raleigh.
-In her free time she likes to draw, paint, write, and cheer for Duke basketball.
+Jacki Price-Linnartz grew up in the woods near Boone, N.C.
+In 2005, she graduated from Duke University with a B.S. in psychology and a minor in English, and after that she nabbed an M.T.S. and Th.M. from Duke Divinity School.
+As a doctoral student, her research asks how the arts shape our identities, including race and gender, and how this interacts with Christian formation.
+Jacki attends Resurrection United Methodist Church with her husband and best friend, Isaac, who practices law in Raleigh.
+In her free time she tries her hand at visual art and creative writing, and she has been sighted wearing face paint for Duke basketball.